Supports sexual health and hormonal health

 As an adaptogen (a substance that helps the body adapt to stress), Maca has been shown to support bone structure, fight stress, increase energy, and promote balanced blood glucose levels and cardiovascular health.

-Take 2 capsules daily with/without food or as directed by a qualified health care practitioner.
+Take two capsules daily with or without food or as directed by a qualified health care practitioner.

-Consult a health care practitioner prior to use if you have high blood pressure, are taking blood thinners or anti-depressants, suffer from any psychological disorder or condition such as frequent anxiety or depression, or if you are pregnant or breastfeeding.
-Consult a health care practitioner for use beyond 3 months, or beyond 6 weeks for menopausal & post-menopausal women.
+Consult a health care practitioner prior to use if you if you are pregnant or breastfeeding, have high blood pressure, are taking blood thinners or antidepressants, suffer from any psychological disorder or condition such as frequent anxiety or depression.
+Consult a health care practitioner for use beyond three months, or beyond six weeks for menopausal & postmenopausal women.

 The information and product descriptions appearing on this website are for information purposes only, and are not intended to provide or replace medical advice to individuals from a qualified health care professional.
 Consult with your physician if you have any health concerns, and before initiating any new diet, exercise, supplement, or other lifestyle changes.